-Recently, there has been growing interest in leveraging pretrained large Vision-Language (ViL) models, e.g., CLIP~\cite{radford2021learning}, to help tackle transfer learning challenges.
-This is because ViL models have been trained with a massive amount of vision-language data, encompassing rich knowledge potentially useful for many downstream tasks.
-For instance, a few works~\cite{ge2022domain, lai2023padclip, singha2023ad} disentangle domain and category information within ViL model's visual features by learning domain-specific using textual or visual prompts.
-More recently, ViL models have also been used to tackle the SFDA problem~\cite{tang2024difo} for added efficacy.
-However, their method simply treats the ViL model's predictions as the ground truth, which would be not valid in many unknown cases and thus making this knowledge source less effective.
+There has been growing interest in leveraging pre-trained Vision-Language (ViL) models (e.g., CLIP~\citep{radford2021learning}) for transfer learning challenges.
+This is because ViL models were trained with a massive amount of diverse vision-language data, encompassing rich knowledge potentially useful for many downstream tasks.
+For instance, \cite{ge2022domain, lai2023padclip, singha2023ad} disentangle domain and category information in the visual features of the ViL model by learning domain-specific textual or visual prompts.
+ViL models have also been used to address the SFDA problem~\citep{tang2024difo,xiao2024adversarial}.
+They treat the ViL model's predictions as ground truth which would be noisy in many unknown cases, finally harming their performance.

 To address the limitation mentioned above, in this paper, we propose a new \textbf{Pro}xy \textbf{De}noising (\textbf{\modelshortname}) approach for SFDA.
-In contrast to \cite{tang2024difo}, we consider the ViL model/space as a {\em noisy} proxy of the latent domain-invariant space, with a need to be denoised.
-At the absence of any good reference models for measuring the noisy degree with the already strong ViL model's predictions, we exploit the dynamics of domain adaptation, starting at the source model space and terminating presumably in the latent domain-invariant space, characterized by taking into account the proxy's divergence against the domain-invariant space (Fig.~\ref{fig:idea-comp}).
-Specifically, we model approximately the effect of ViL model's prediction error on domain adaption by formulating a proxy confidence theory, in relation to the discrepancy between the source domain and the current in-training model engaging in the adaptation.
-This results in a novel proxy denoising mechanism for ViL prediction correction.
-To capitalize the corrected ViL predictions more effectively, a mutual knowledge distilling regularization is further designed.
+In contrast to \citep{tang2024difo,xiao2024adversarial}, we consider the ViL model/space as a {\em noisy} proxy of the latent domain-invariant space\footnote{The issue of noisy predictions is evidenced by the inferior zero-shot performance of the ViL model, e.g., CLIP, on the target domains (see Tab.~\ref{tab:zeroshot-avg}).
+Here, ``domain invariant space" refers to an ideal latent embedding space where the mapped features from different domains align with the same probability distribution.}, with a need to be denoised.
+At the absence of any good reference models for measuring the noisy degree with the already strong ViL model's predictions, we exploit {\em the dynamics of domain adaptation process}, starting at the source model space and terminating presumably in the latent domain-invariant space.
+In particular, this takes into account the proxy's divergence against the domain-invariant space (Fig.~\ref{fig:idea-comp}).
+Specifically, we model approximately the effect of ViL model's prediction error on domain adaption by formulating a proxy confidence theory, in relation to the discrepancy between the source domain and the current under-adaptation model.
+This leads to a novel proxy denoising mechanism for ViL prediction correction.
+To capitalize on the corrected ViL predictions more effectively, a mutual knowledge distilling regularization is further designed.